 We know tragically today that journalists were repeatedly right in their direct criticism of Facebook security practices and in their demands for greater transparency.
 We also plainly see how an inexperienced CSO’s personal “hit back” at his critics was wrong, with its opaque promises and patronizing tone based on his fears of an Orwellian fiction.

 Facebook has been and continues to be out-of-touch with basic social science.
 Facebook was and continues to resist safety controls on speech that protect human rights, and has continued saying it is committed to safety while arguing against norms of speech regulation.

-The question increasingly is whether actions like an aggressive “hit back” on people warning of genocide at a critical moment of risk (arguing it is hard to stop weapons from being used and fearing any limits on the use of those weapons) makes a “security” chief criminally liable.
+The question increasingly is whether actions like an aggressive “hit back” on people warning of genocide at a critical moment of risk (arguing it is hard to stop Facebook from being misused as a weapon and pushing back on criticism of the use of Facebook as a weapon) makes a “security” chief criminally liable.

 My sense is it will be anthropologists, experts in researching baselines of inherited rights within relativist frameworks, who emerge as best qualified to help answer questions of what’s an acceptable vulnerability in social media technology.

 We see this already in articles like “The trolls are teaming up—and tech platforms aren’t doing enough to stop them“.